Asset Tagging: Is It Right for My Organization?

 4. RFID – Radio Frequency Identification (RFID) is a technology that uses a radio wave to identify an object.

-What qualities should I look for in an asset tag?
+What should I look for in an asset tag?

 Where do I start?